martinklepsch/martinklepsch.org/src/content/posts/2025-03-27-using-javascript-files-in-clojurescript.md

    ["recharts" :as rc]))
 ```

-Note the path `/app/atoms/charts/rounded_step` - shadow-cljs understands this refers to a JavaScript file in your source tree and will look for it in on the class path.
+Note the path `/app/atoms/charts/rounded_step` - shadow-cljs understands this refers to a JavaScript file in your source tree and will look for it in on the classpath.

+Assuming you have `:paths “src”` then the file would be at `src/app/atoms/charts/rounded_step.js`.

 ## When to use JavaScript directly